ameerpornillos/ameerpornillos.github.io/_posts/2023-10-03-rootcon17-red-teaming-village-osint-and-ctf-challenge-writeup-solution.md

 Wait for the victim to click the link and download the payload.
 Screenshot below shows receiving a web request from the victim's machine.
 ![](https://i.imgur.com/VqUw8tx.png){: .mx-auto.d-block :}

-After user runs the payload, you should be able to acquire the **user.txt** file.
+After the victim runs the payload, you should be able to acquire the **user.txt** file.
 You could use the same tactic to enumerate the machine and try to escalate your privilege and acquire root.txt file.

 ![](https://i.imgur.com/sEcSpaS.png){: .mx-auto.d-block :}